mehedihassantonmoy/IntelligentGC/README.md

 Guide:
 1. Run "classifer.py".
 It will prompt you to run a particular experiment.
 Just enter desired number of the experiment.
-2. To get the plots, run "comparison plot".
+2. To get the plots, run "comparison_plot.py".